Campaign of the Month: August 2014

 Dietrich von Steyer

-A relic of the former High Clan regime of Vienna, this miserly elder seeks to find a use for his recalcitrant progeny.
+A relic of the former High Clan regime of Vienna, this miserly elder once sought to find a use for his recalcitrant progeny.
+She has both succeeded beyond his wildest dreams, and failed beyond his deepest anxieties.

 An old, extremely pallid man with a long white beard and hair, and a pair of spectacles perched on the bridge of his nose.
 He wears comfortable and well-cut robes of midnight blue and a prominent medallion set with a large carnelian.
 He appears to be unarmed.